iamkenos/ellie/docs/DETAILED_GUIDE.md

 }

 export function checkProjectTitleText(preferred: boolean, value: string): void {
-  // you can create anonymous functions that encloses a single function which
+  // you can create anonymous functions assigned to a variable that returns
-  // returns a truthy value. this is useful when you want to create custom assertions
+  // a custom truthy object (see immported interface). this is useful when you
-  // and still make use of the framework's internal retry mechanism const isProjectTitleTextEquals = (): boolean => wdioPage.projectTitle().isTextEquals(value, !preferred);
+  // want to create custom assertions and still make use of the framework's internal retry mechanism const isProjectTitleTextEquals = (): ICustomTruthy => {
-  driver.checkCustomTruthy(isProjectTitleTextEquals);
+    const actual = wdioPage.projectTitle().getText();
+    const expected = value;
+    return {
+      actual: actual,
+      expected: expected,
+      result: actual === expected
+    };
+  };
+  driver.checkCustomTruthy(isProjectTitleTextEquals, !preferred);

   // the check above is for illustration purposes and can be simplified by
   // using the statement below